ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Please do not take honors, this semester will be so hard if you do that to yourself
 - Most engineers cannot write or public speak, its why they are engineers
 - So if you can not read off of your phone during a presentation and write at a 10th grade level, you should get an easy A here
+- You can also opt to take this next semester instead

 #### ECE 301
 - A 1 credit seminar where they try to show you what you can do with your major
+- A different Professor comes in once a week and lectures about a feild of study
 - Throwaway class really, can be useful if you don't know what you're interested in
-- My issue is that they only really talk about what people do research in
+- My issue is that the professors only really talk about what people do research in
 - Most presenters are boring as hell

 ## :snowflake: Junior Year Winter Break Tips
-- You should be continuing your Summer internhsip search here if you have not found one already.
+- You should be continuing your Summer internship search if you have not found one already.
 Go all out and pull all the strings you have.

 &nbsp;